-- Seek funding to construct a new community center in North Richmond that serves youth and families, and support programming that promotes employment opportunities and workforce development.
+- 1. Seek funding to construct a new community and cultural center that serves youth and families, and support programming that promotes employment opportunities and workforce development.
 (QOL Y.3, I.5, I.6) - 2.
-Assign a new seat on the North Richmond Municipal Advisory Council for a youth representative, and work with local schools and other youth organizations to find youth representatives.
-(QOL Y.2) - 3.
-Seek funding for and partner with landlords or property owners to house homeless families. - 4.
-Seek Opportunity Zone funding or support community advocacy for a social impact bond, with non-profit governance, to develop funds for renovation of North Richmond homes by the local labor force. - 5.
-Amend the Zoning Code to streamline permitting on vacant lots when proposed development includes an affordable housing component.
+Seek Opportunity Zone funding or support community advocacy for a social impact bond, with non-profit governance, to develop funds for renovation of homes by the local labor force. - 3.
+Restore creeks with native plants, including planting an urban forest at the eastern end of Wildcat Creek, and develop new amenities, connections, and access points along Wildcat Creek.
+Consider partnering with local non-profit organizations to maintain vegetation along the creek.